-Example 2: Harvey is an SSI recipient.
-While his father works, Harvey receives a monthly SSI payment of \$686.78.
-When his father retires and receives \$1800 per month in social security, Harvey begins receiving an OASDI (DAC) payment of \$900 (50% of his father's Social Security payment).
-This \$900 payment makes Harvey ineligible for SSI.
+Harvey is an SSI recipient.
+While his father worked, Harvey received a monthly SSI payment of \$686.78.
+When his father retired, Harvey began receiving an OASDI (DAC) payment of \$900.
+He received an SSI payment and an OASDI (DAC) payment concurrently for one month.
+The next month, the \$900 OASDI (DAC) payment made Harvey ineligible for SSI.

-When Harvey applies for EBD Medicaid, the initial DAC payment of \$900 will be disregarded when his EBD Medicaid eligibility is determined.
+When Harvey applies for EBD Medicaid, the entire initial OASDI (DAC) payment of \$900 will be disregarded when his EBD Medicaid eligibility is determined.